Introduction

 The /token endpoint supports the following grants:

-If a client possesses a refresh token, it may use this grant to trade the refresh token for a new access token and at the discretion of the server a new refresh token.
+If a client possesses a refresh token, it may use this grant to trade the refresh token for a new tokens.

-If a client has been issued a secret and up to three users have been added to the access list, the client may use this grant to perform user authentication directly for an access token and at the discretion of the server a refresh token.
+If a client has been issued a secret and up to three users have been added to the access list, the client may use this grant to perform user authentication directly for tokens.

 The format the of response is the same for all types of grant.